-Undergraduate and faculty/student research grants from the Humanities Division Kelmer Roe Faculty/Student Grant initiative and from the Wang Center for International Programs (for undergraduate research overseas).
+Undergraduate and faculty/student research grants from the Humanities Division Kelmer Roe Faculty/Student Grant initiative and from the Wang Center for Global and Community Engaged Education (for undergraduate research overseas).

 International internship opportunities among the thriving international communities of the greater Seattle-Tacoma area, an emerging hub that connects European trade and the Pacific Rim.

 Extensive programming of co-curricular opportunities to support and nurture students’ academic interest in foreign languages and cultures and pressing global issues.

 Immersion weekends in some programs offer an annual opportunity for faculty and students to interact in a language immersion context in an activity-filled weekend.

 Certification and endorsements from the School of Education and Kinesiology in some languages and English as a Second Language.